echebbi/PlayFX/README.md

  Primitive values can also be specified from configuration files and be available for injections.

 It is possible to create one configuration file per controller in order to cleary separate unrelated data.
 Such files **must** be named `config.properties` and being located in the same directory as the corresponding controller.
-Otherwise, PieceFX won't identify them and therefore won't be able to inject their content.
+Otherwise, PlayFX won't identify them and therefore won't be able to inject their content.

 #### Formatting